Sammy-Haddock/PizzaDeliveryWebsite/README.md

 # PizzaDeliveryWebsite
-Pizza delivery website using Javascript, SQL , HTML and CSS
+Pizza delivery website using Javascript, SQL, HTML and CSS